Drugs that dissolve in the gut Drugs that dissolve in the gut Drugs that dissolve in the gut

 Why doesn't it dissolve in the stomach?

-Some drugs are designed so that they do not dissolve in the stomach, but instead dissolve after entering the intestines.
-It seems that gastric juice digests food and medicines, but how are these medicines prevented from dissolving in the stomach?
+Some drugs are not dissolved in the stomach, but are dissolved after entering the intestines.
+It seems that gastric juice digests food and medicines, but how are these medicines kept from dissolving in the stomach?
 Such medicines are made to pass through the stomach by taking advantage of the difference in acidity between the stomach and the intestines.

 Experiment Experiment

-Click the play button to watch the video and see how it actually works!
+Click the play button on the video to see how it actually works!

-Drugs are used to cure illnesses and injuries.
+Drugs are used to cure diseases and injuries.
 If not used correctly, they can be harmful to the body, so don't imitate the experiments.

 Results of the experiment!